5 Days In Molokai

 leprosy patients Kalaupapa - Molokai - Hawaii

-That all began to change with the arrival of Belgian-born Father Damien (now St. Damien) and later Mother Marianne, Joseph Dutton and a number of other good souls who cared for the patients, washed their wounds, provided schooling and even created a rich social scene (theatrical plays, sporting activities, parades, and even a working dairy farm).
-Ironically and tragically, Father Damien contracted the leprosy virus in Kalaupapa, eventually succumbing to the disease for which a cure was eventually discovered in the 1940s.
-You can say a lot of things about the church but here’s an example of something good, a story of compassion and sacrifice when nobody else cared.
+That all began to change with the arrival of Belgian-born Father Damien (now St. Damien) and later Mother Marianne, Joseph Dutton, and several other good souls who cared for the patients, washed their wounds, provided schooling, and even created a rich social scene (theatrical plays, sporting activities, parades, and even a working dairy farm).

 Father Damien Portrait - Kalaupapa Molokai Hawaii

 The cure for leprosy (known as Hansen’s Disease in the politically correct lingo) made the need for a quarantine zone obsolete, turning the tides for the colony and leading to a very happy end.
-Patients were now free to leave and return home, but some simply chose to stay.
-Kalaupapa was their home and, well, the million-dollar views probably helped tip the scales.
+Patients were now free to leave and return home, but some chose to stay.
+Kalaupapa was their home, and, well, the million-dollar views probably helped tip the scales.
 With their status changed from “patients” to “residents”, the government took over and has tried ever since to make up for all those “lost years”.
-Residents were awarded with some degree of self-governing autonomy (their own county, for example), healthcare, meals, modern infrastructure such as super-fast internet, and even a post office.
+Residents were awarded some degree of self-governing autonomy (their own county, for example), healthcare, meals, modern infrastructure such as super-fast internet, and even a post office.
 Heck, even Amazon delivers!
 A real mini-utopia.

 Visiting Kalaupapa is a bit tricky so let’s start with the logistics of the day before exploring the peninsula.